jfalcou/eve/include/eve/module/algo/algo/README.txt

 The traits supported are `common_type` - converts all the individual iterators to the biggest type.
 `common_with_types<types...>` - same as common_type only will take the listed types into account.
-`divisible_by_cardinal` - just if you know that this range is `divisible` - this will be propagated up.
+`divisible_by_width` - just if you know that this range is `divisible` - this will be propagated up.